fdev31/weye/doc/source/index.rst

         Set it to `yes`, `true` or `active` to de-activate overwrite on the server.
 Uploading new files will still granted if **read_only** is false. read_only
         Do not allow any write operation.
-    port
-        HTTP port to work on, if you run ``uwsgi`` with a proper configuration you may avoid giving the port number (ex: ``:8080``) on the URL to connect to the server. host
-        The default IP address will only listen on local host, if you want to be accessible from anybody, set it to `0.0.0.0`. debug
+    debug
         Enable or disables debugging informations (currently broken)